-DMA can be used to transfer the data into an allocated memory space without CPU intervention.
+DMA transfers the data into an allocated memory space without CPU intervention.

 The application can collect the data instantaneously after every measurement, or can collect buffered data from the slave after a configured number of bytes are collected by the sensor.